What We Do

 Children’s Advocacy Center

-• The Children’s Advocacy Center (CAC) is a child-friendly setting that offers safety, security and a wide range of victim services for children and families when there are disclosures or suspicions of sexual abuse.
+• The Children’s Advocacy Center is a child-friendly setting that offers safety, security and a wide range of victim services for children and families when there are disclosures or suspicions of sexual abuse.
 The CAC staff provide direct services to children and families in crisis.
-The CAC response works to reduce the impact of child sexual abuse by bringing together law enforcement, criminal justice, child protection, forensic interviewers, prosecution, mental health, and medical and victim advocacy professionals in a child-friendly setting to investigate abuse, hold offenders accountable and help children heal from the trauma of sexual abuse.
-The CAC works to minimize the amount of times that children have to tell their story.
+The CAC response works to reduce the impact of child sexual abuse by bringing together law enforcement, criminal justice, child protection, forensic interviewers, prosecution, mental health, medical and victim advocacy professionals in a child-friendly setting to investigate abuse, hold offenders accountable and most importantly help children heal from the trauma of sexual abuse and works to minimize the amount of times that children have to tell their story.

 Visit Website

-• In 2024, the Augusta Overnight Warming Center was awarded special one-year funding of $10,000 through the Community Investment Process.
+• In 2025, the Meals on Wheels program was awarded $48,000 through the Community Investment Process.

 Visit Website